 Fall Prevention.
-Almost all patients are candidates of fall injuries while in the hospital.
+Almost all patients are candidates for fall injuries while in the hospital.
 In fact, fall injuries are among the most common incidents reported in the hospital.
-Therefore, nurses should always be on the look-out and critical of implementing strategies to prevent fall injuries.
-For example, ensuring that the call bell is within the reach of the patient, making use of non-skid socks if they are up and about, and be mindful of the medications that can cause drowsiness and confusion.
-Patients can also benefit from putting the side-rails up for safety.
+Therefore, nurses should always be on the lookout and critical of implementing strategies to prevent fall injuries.
+For example, ensuring that the call bell is within the reach of the patient, making use of non-skid socks if they are up and about, and being mindful of the medications that can cause drowsiness and confusion.
+Patients can also benefit from putting the side rails up for safety.

 Promote Fluid Balance.
 All patients admitted to the hospital can dehydrate if not properly monitored.
-It is SOP to initiate intravenous fluid therapy to patients who are critical and requiring immediate medical intervention.
+It is SOP to initiate intravenous fluid therapy for patients who are critical and require immediate medical intervention.
 While those who can take oral fluids, nurses should ensure that they meet the daily requirement of fluid intake to prevent a fluid deficit.

 The foundation of effective and quality patient care is when the nurse delivers safe, cost-effective, and evidence-based practice interventions generating a positive patient outcome.
 For every patient problem, there is a corresponding intervention that a nurse can offer either independently, by following a doctor’s order, or from other health care professionals’ directions.
 Nurses should always be guided by their knowledge, skills, interpersonal communication, and resourcefulness when carrying out an intervention.

 - Butcher, H. K., Bulechek, G. M., Dochterman, J. M. M., & Wagner, C. (2018).
 Nursing Interventions classification (NIC)-E-Book.
 Elsevier Health Sciences.

 - Reising, D. (2016).
 Nursing interventions: Need for clarity.
 Journal of Nursing Education.
 2016;55(12):667-668. https://doi.org/10.3928/01484834-20161114-01